 Diversity Is Key

-There’s no crystal ball that will tell you for sure when the market’s going to take a deep dive.
+There’s no crystal ball that will tell you for sure when the market is going to take a deep dive.
 Everyone’s situation is different so it’s helpful to sit down with a financial professional who can advise you on the best options for your financial goals.
-They can help you determine how to diversity your assets between high risk and low risk investments so that your money is always growing, but also available when you need it.
+They can help you determine how to diversify your assets between high risk and low risk investments so that you can accumulate wealth, but also have it available when you need it.